 Picking a new water heater isn’t just about replacing an old one—it’s an opportunity to get a unit that truly fits your home and lifestyle.
 While the installation cost is a big piece of the puzzle, choosing the right model comes down to two key things: size and energy efficiency.
 Getting these right means you’ll have reliable hot water without overspending on your monthly utility bills.
 It’s about finding that sweet spot between performance and long-term value, ensuring your family stays comfortable for years to come.

-Find the Right Size for Your Family
+Choosing the Right Size for Your Family’s Needs

 The first step is figuring out the right size for your household.
 If you have a traditional tank-style heater, this is measured in gallons.
 A good rule of thumb is that a 40-gallon tank water heater is usually a good size for homes with 3 to 4 people.
 But you should also think about your family’s specific habits.
 Do you often run the dishwasher while someone is showering?
 Answering these questions helps determine the right capacity.
 For tankless models, it’s about flow rate—how many gallons per minute it can heat.
 Getting the size right is crucial, and our plumbing experts can help you calculate the perfect fit to avoid cold showers or wasted energy.

-Consider Energy Efficiency for Long-Term Savings
+How Energy Efficiency Leads to Long-Term Savings

 It’s easy to focus on the upfront price tag, but it’s the long-term running cost that really impacts your budget.
 Think about how much it will cost to run the water heater over many years, not just the initial installation price.
 Highly efficient models might cost more to install, but they can lead to significant savings on your energy bills down the road.
 Look for the ENERGY STAR® label, which certifies that the unit meets strict efficiency guidelines.
 These models often qualify for local utility rebates, which can help lower the purchase price.
 Investing in efficiency is one of the smartest financial decisions you can make for your home.